gusvsconcelos/fluxo/README.md

-# Flux
+# Fluxo

-**Flux** is a dead-simple Kanban web app with one mission: be clean, straightforward, and brutally efficient for personal tasks and projects.
+**Fluxo** is a dead-simple Kanban web app with one mission: be clean, straightforward, and brutally efficient for personal tasks and projects.

 I needed a tool that just works — no bloat, no visual noise, no features I'll never use.
 Nothing out there fit.
 So I built it myself.

 If you want enterprise bells, team collab, or 50 integrations, go use Trello, Notion, or Jira.
-Flux does **one thing** and does it right: minimal personal Kanban.
+Fluxo does **one thing** and does it right: minimal personal Kanban.

-### Why Flux?
+### Why Fluxo?
 - Zero bloat, zero trackers
 - Powerful filters (board-wide or per-column)
 - Fully free · open source · PWA-ready